danglenzig/LeapLord/README.md

 \- **Utilities**: `MiscTools` namespace contains a class called `RandomTools`, which contains a method for selecting a number of unique random elements from a list (used by the `GemManager` for spawning collectibles)

+## Future Work / Nice-to-haves

+\- More skillful and challenging level design.
+What's here now is a bare minimum, intended only to demonstrate the core mechanics.
+More content in general.

+\- Add sound effects and simple background music.

+\- Expand hazard variety and add a small enemy type with patrol AI.

+\- Add optional power-up that temporarily modifies jump charge rate or max strength, or allows minimal horizontal control while airborne.

+\- Polish camera transitions across tall vertical sections.

+\- Save system

+\- Ongoing code improvement and refactoring, as my skills improve.